1992 Tatarstan shooting

 The 1992 Tatarstan shooting was a mass murder which occurred in Tatarstan, Russia, on 26 April 1992.
 The perpetrator, Andrey Shpagonov, shot and killed 9 people and seriously injured another during a robbery attempting to steal firearms from his former workplace with the State Courier Service.
-Shpagonov and his accomplice, Dmitri Kovalev, were arrested and sentenced to death and 15-years imprisonment, respectively.
+Shpagonov and his accomplice, Dmitri Kovalev, were arrested and sentenced to death and 15 years imprisonment, respectively.
 On 11 November 1995, Shpagonov was executed by shooting.

 Background

-Andrey Shpagonov
+Perpetrator

 Andrey Shpagonov (Андрей Шпагонов) was born on 13 September 1969, in Kazan, Tatarstan, Soviet Union.
 He was released from compulsory military service in the Soviet Army due to illness, instead attending a vocational school from which he graduated.
 Shpagonov worked at a factory before joining the Tatarstan branch of the State Courier Service.
-At work he established himself as a loner, where he was known to be withdrawn and uncommunicative.
+At work, he established himself as a loner, where he was known to be withdrawn and uncommunicative.
 Despite this, Shpagonov was a talented marksman, and regularly received promotions in the service.
 According to his former colleagues, Shpagonov became involved in petty theft.
-At the beginning of 1991, Shpagonov was dismissed from the State Courier Service for non-compliance in his position, and after the dismissal worked as a security guard in a private furniture store in Kazan, but was soon dismissed for an unknown reasons.
-Shpagonov also tried to organize his own trading business, but failed.
+At the beginning of 1991, Shpagonov was dismissed from the State Courier Service for non-compliance in his position, and after the dismissal worked as a security guard in a private furniture store in Kazan, but was soon dismissed for unknown reasons.
+Shpagonov also tried to organize his own trading business but failed.

 Preparation

-In December 1991, due his dismissals and failed business ventures, Shpagonov formulated a plan to steal weapons that had been held at his former workplace with the State Courier Service, enlisting the help of his cousin, Dmitri Kovalev, as a driver.
+In December 1991, due to his dismissals and failed business ventures, Shpagonov formulated a plan to steal weapons that had been held at his former workplace with the State Courier Service, enlisting the help of his cousin, Dmitri Kovalev, as a driver.
 Despite refusing at first because he feared the death penalty in the event they were caught, Kovalev later accepted as he was heavily in debt and Shpagonov promised to make sure there were no witnesses.
 Shpagonov then spent four months preparing for the robbery.

-He was a good shooter, but he had no friends.
-Andrey worked as a huntsman, but he was sacked.
-After the attack, he ran away and dumped all the stolen firearms, but he was captured, sentenced to death and executed on 11 November 1995.
-His accomplice was jailed for 15 years.